tgalal/yowsup/README.md

 # License:

-Licensed under the GPLv3: http://www.gnu.org/licenses/gpl-3.0.html
+As of January 1, 2015 yowsup is licensed under the GPLv3: http://www.gnu.org/licenses/gpl-3.0.html.
+Earlier versions were licensed under the MIT License.